fourdollars/autopkgtest-resource/README.md

 * path: **Required**.
 Specify a path to run autopkgtest.
 * args: Optional. '--apt-upgrade' and '--quiet' by default.
+* get_params: skip: Optional.
+Disabled by default.
+It won't download the log when it is enabled.

 ```yaml
 - put: autopkgtest